elastic/golang-crossbuild/README.md

 In `rootfs` we have the `compolers.yml` file that contains the list of compilers that will be installed in the Docker image.
 Each Docker image has a basic compilation test that is executed when the image is built.
 This test uses `rootfs/helloworld.c` file to compile a simple C program and verify the architecture of the result binary.
 The compiler used to build the binaries is LLVM.
-Some of the Docker images are build for the amd64 and arm64 architectures, this allow to run the Docker images in linux/amd64, linux/arm64, darwin/amd64, and darwin/arm64.
+Some of the Docker images are build for the amd64 and arm64 architectures, this allow to run the Docker images in linux/amd64, linux/arm64.
 This is done using the `.buildkite/scripts/buildx.sh` command.

 The Docker images are tagged using the following format: